Schreiber

 Obstruction theory

 The circle n-bundle with connection given by ordinary Chern-Simons theory is known as the Chern-Simons circle 3-bundle .
-The non-triviality of its underlying class is the obstruction to lifting the G-principal bundle to a string structure.
+The non-triviality of its underlying class is the obstruction to lifting the GG-principal bundle to a string structure.
 The non-triviality of its connection is the obstruction to having a differential string structure.
 In general it defines a twisted differential string structure.

-Courant σ-model
+Courant σ\sigma-model

 4d Chern-Simons functionals